 These outputs can be customized and formatted for inclusion in presentations, articles, or dissertations.
 NVivo’s integration with Microsoft Word and Excel also makes it easy to work across platforms.

-Whether you’re building theory from interview data, identifying emerging concepts, analyzing social processes, or developing categories through iterative coding, Lumivero’s qualitative data analysis software can help streamline your workflow.
-Use NVivo to organize your sources, manage coding, write memos, and track emerging insights—all in one place.
+Whether you’re building theory from interview data, identifying emerging concepts, analyzing social processes, or developing categories through iterative coding, Lumivero’s research software can help streamline your workflow.
+Use Lumivero's NVivo or ATLAS.ti to organize your sources, manage coding, write memos, and track emerging insights—all in one place.

-Kickstart your qualitative inquiry with the tools trusted by researchers worldwide: request a demo or purchase NVivo today.
+Kickstart your qualitative inquiry with the tools trusted by researchers worldwide: purchase NVivo or ATLAS.ti today.